Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Introduction

-Even though research has been conducted on SLS-produced syntactic foams with a continuous matrix system surrounding the reinforcing particles, their mechanics with a segregated matrix system have not been thoroughly investigated.
-In recent studies on SLS printing with TPU \cite{li2017selective,Yuan2017,Pan2020,Toncheva2021}, it was observed that the TPU matrix can form a segregated structure, which is a discontinuous matrix system, in the sintered parts.
-Therefore, it is essential to comprehend the mechanics of this type of syntactic foams, in which the particles are incorporated into a segregated matrix system.
+Although research has been conducted on SLS-fabricated syntactic foams with a continuous matrix system surrounding the reinforcing particles, their {\bf mechanics with a segregated matrix system} have not been thoroughly investigated.
+In recent studies on SLS printing with TPU \cite{li2017selective,Yuan2017,Pan2020,Toncheva2021}, it was observed that the TPU matrix forms a controlled segregated structure at the microscale, which is a discontinuous matrix system, in the sintered parts.
+Therefore, it is essential to comprehend the mechanics of this type of syntactic foam in which the particles are incorporated into a segregated matrix system.

-In this study, we elucidate how additive manufacturing parameters can be coupled with GMB parameters to achieve the desired mechanical response or to tune the mechanical response of syntactic foams with segregated matrix.
+In this study, we elucidate how additive manufacturing parameters can be coupled with GMB parameters to achieve the desired mechanical response or to tune the mechanical response of syntactic foams with the segregated TPU matrix.
 To that end, we present an SLS-based manufacturing method for producing multi-scale architected syntactic foams with segregated TPU matrix systems containing different grades of GMBs at varied volume fractions.
 First, we conducted an experimental parametric study to determine the optimal print parameters for the production of our syntactic foams.
-Then, we determined the effects of the GMB characteristics on the mechanical response of these foams by varying the volume fractions of various classes of GMBs with varying particle size distributions.
-In contrast to well-studied existing syntactic foams, the particles themselves can be integrated in a variety of ways, influencing the mechanical response.
-Finally, we printed architected syntactic foams and examined the impact of inclusion of GMBs on their compression response.
+Then, we determined the effects of the GMB characteristics on the mechanical response of these foams by varying the volume fractions of various classes of GMBs with varying particle size distributions. {\bf In contrast to well-studied existing syntactic foams with continuous matrix systems, in segregated matrix systems, the particles themselves can be integrated in a variety of ways, influencing the mechanical response.} Finally, we printed syntactic foams with macroscale architectures consisting of struts with microscale architecture as a result of GMBs in the segregated matrix.
+We examined the effect of this manipulation of microscale and macroscale architectures on the compressive response of architected syntactic foams.